MateuszMaslanka1/weather-widget/README.md

 1. In the console, go to the project folder `\weather-widget`
 2. Add package typing in console `npm i`
 3. Run Application typing in console `npm start`
+## Description

+WeatherWidget, The application shows the current weather for three cities.
+This weather widget refreshes the weather every ten seconds and change cities every one minute to the next

 ## Code scaffolding